python/cpython/Doc/library/os.rst

    Open a new pseudo-terminal pair.
 Return a pair of file descriptors ``(master, slave)`` for the pty and the tty, respectively.
 For a (slightly) more portable approach, use the :mod:`pty` module.
-Availability: Macintosh, Some flavors of Unix.
+Availability: Macintosh, some flavors of Unix.